Reevesland Project FAQs

 Q: What is planned for the Reeves Farmhouse property?
 Will the original building be preserved?
 What else is being built?

-The planned adaptive reuse of the Reeves Farmhouse envisions historically restoring the exterior of the existing farmhouse and constructing a historically compatible addition to accommodate four to five individuals with intellectual disabilities and their companions/caregivers.
+A:The planned adaptive reuse of the Reeves Farmhouse envisions historically restoring the exterior of the existing farmhouse and constructing a historically compatible addition to accommodate four to five individuals with intellectual disabilities and their companions/caregivers.
 The interior of the home will be fully renovated to accommodate current living standards and functionality while increasing its energy efficiency whenever possible.
-Upon completion, L’Arche would be the owner and operator of the home.
+Upon completion, the property will be turned over to L’Arche Greater Washington, DC., a 501©3 nonprofit providing housing and support services to adults with intellectual disabilities.

 See this link for current presentation.